FriedrichMueller/WD2GB/readme.md

 ### How to use:

 * Put in your SPARQL to retrieve all necessary information for the Geo-browser visualization
-* 'SELECT DISTINCT ?Name ?Address ?Description ?Longitude ?Latitude (year(?Time) as ?TimeStamp)'
+* You need this form:'SELECT DISTINCT ?Name ?Address ?Description ?Longitude ?Latitude (year(?Time) as ?TimeStamp)' in order to achieve visualization results.
+(See also 'empty template')
 * You can reuse the empty template as a starting point for your query.
 * With click on 'Get the results' button you get your download, visualization and edit link of your query results